 (nn) Delete Section 8.11.5.13.1 in its entirety without substitution.

-(oo) In Section 9, the following definitions are applicable:
+(oo) (nn)In Section 9, the following definitions are applicable:

-(1) Except as specified in subdivision (2), "latest edition" means the edition that is in effect on November 1, 2006.
+(1) Except as specified in subdivision (2), "latest edition" means the edition that is in effect on November 1, 2006 the date this rule goes into effect.

 (2) For those codes that are adopted in this article, "latest edition" means the edition that has been adopted into this article.